Ido Station: Lines

-Ido Station is a statin on the Kotoden Nagao Line and is located 13.3 km from the opposing terminus of the line at Kawaramachi and 15.0 kilometers from Takamatsu-Chikkō Station.
+Ido Station is a station on the Kotoden Nagao Line and is located 13.3 km from the opposing terminus of the line at Kawaramachi and 15.0 kilometers from Takamatsu-Chikkō Station.

 Layout

 The station consists of a single island platform with a level crossing.
 The station is unattended and there is no station building, but only a shelter on each platform.

 Adjacent stations

 History

 Ido Station opened on April 25, 1947 as Shingyoji Station (真行寺駅).
 It was renamed to its present name on March 1, 1951.